The James M. and Cathleen D. Stone PhD Scholars

 The fellowships: Dissertation and research support

-Through their participation in the program, those selected as James M. and Cathleen D. Stone Scholars in Inequality and Wealth Concentration or Malcolm Hewitt Wiener Scholars in Poverty and Justice will generally receive:
+Through their participation in the program, those selected as Stone PhD Scholars or Wiener PhD Scholars will generally receive:

 A dissertation-stage stipend of $32,000, reserved for use at the dissertation stage (generally G-4 year) so that Scholars may focus exclusively on dissertation research and writing.
 This award is for an academic year, disbursed over ten months.

 Individual research fund of $5,000, which may be used at any time during the Scholar’s doctoral studies.
 These resources are intended to spur innovative student research where costs might otherwise be prohibitive.
 They are meant to support field research and in-depth interviews, original data collection, data purchases, field or laboratory experiments, large-scale surveys, and similar research needs.

-(iii) Stone travel funds for inequality conferences and workshops.
-Travel funds may be available for conferences or workshops that contribute to the development of student research on top-end inequality or wealth concentration.
+- Supplemental Stone research and travel funds.
+Additional resources may be available for research and conference travel that contributes to the development of research on top-end inequalty and wealth concentration.

 Note: The selection committee may take into account existing resources in those cases where students already hold outside multi-year fellowships that effectively ensure five or more years of full stipend coverage (e.g., NSF, Soros, Ford Foundation).
-In these circumstances, the Inequality & Social Policy program would likely confer a more flexible individual research fund of $12,000 to $18,000, which could be used for research or dissertation stage support, in lieu of the dissertation-stage stipend.
+In these circumstances, PhD Scholars are generally awarded a more flexible individual research fund of $12,000 to $18,000 to directly support their academic work, rather than a dissertation-stage stipend.